dhis2/training-docs/content/design_for_data_use/lg_dashboards.md

 4. Describe the concept of user org units as it applies to saved items in more detail
 5. Describe how to share dashboards, with an emphasis on how user org units can supplement sharing

-## Time Requirements

-- Live Demo:
-- Hands-on Exercises:
-- Assignment:

-## Background

-## Preparations

-## Best Practices

-## Quick Guide

-1. Using Dashboards
-   1. Explain the dashboard interface using the HIV national dashboard
-      1. Review the dashboard selection
-      2. Apply an org unit filter
-      3. Apply a period filter
-      4. Review describptions and interpretations using the dashboard item HIV - HIV Cascade
-      5. Review how dashboards can be interacted with
-      6. Show the print feature
-      7. Review how dashboards can be accessed via a mobile device
-      8. Show how you can use dashboards offline

-STOP - Perform Exercise 1

-1. Create a new dashboard
-2. Review all of the features that are available when creating a new dashboard (layout, description, adding items, etc.)
-3. Add some of the EMIS items to the dashboard
-4. Discuss the filter settings

-STOP - Perform Exercise 2

-1. Discuss how dashboards can be re-used across many users via relative org units and sharing using the Malaria Burden Reduction dashboard
-2. Login as the malaria user (malaria/District1#) in order to review the effect of the relative org units and sharing this has on the user's dashboards

-STOP - Perform Exercise 3

-## Live Demo step by step

-### Using Dashboards
+## Exercise 1 - Using Dashboards

-#### Explain the dashboard interface
+### Review the dashboard interface

-We can use the “HIV national” dashboard to explain the dashboard interface.
+We can use the “HIV national” dashboard to review the dashboard interface.

 ![hiv-national](images/dashboards/hiv-national.png)